dragon-slayer875/PcPocket/README.md

 ### Browser Extension

-The PCPocket extension is available for:
+The PcPocket extension is available for:

 - Edge, Brave, and other Chromium-based browsers
 - Zen, Waterfox, and other firefox based browsers